fatz/dcos-secure-instance-profiles/README.md

 Before you start creating the cluster, make sure your AWS setup is finished and working.
 Either `$AWS_PROFILE` needs to be set to the profile you want to use or make sure that you've properly set up your aws cli `aws configure`.
 To ensure you are using the correct account, you should run `aws sts get-caller-identity` and see the account id that you will be using.

+**Be aware**, this repository is using [Universal Installer](https://docs.d2iq.com/mesosphere/dcos/2.0/installing/evaluation/aws/) to install DC/OS.
+At the moment you can only use [Terraform 0.11.x](https://releases.hashicorp.com/terraform/).
+Check the [DC/OS Documentation for install instructions](https://docs.d2iq.com/mesosphere/dcos/2.0/installing/evaluation/aws/#install-terraform).

 ```bash
 terraform init -upgrade .